sap-tutorials/Tutorials/tutorials/cloudsdk-js-vdm-update/cloudsdk-js-vdm-update.md

  - Basic knowledge of OData is recommended, but not required

 ## Details

+> ### We migrate tutorials to our [documentation](https://sap.github.io/cloud-sdk/docs/js/getting-started)
+> This tutorial is not actively maintained and might be partially outdated.
+> Always up-to-date documentation is published on our [documentation portal](https://sap.github.io/cloud-sdk/docs/js/getting-started).
+> We will provide a link to the updated version of this tutorial as soon as we release it.
+>
 ### You will learn
   - How to use the Virtual Data Model to update an existing entity
   - How to trigger an update request from an API endpoint exposed by your application